shiznix/unity-gentoo/README_ebuild_hooks.txt

 	14) post_pkg_preinst.ehook
 	15) pre_pkg_postinst.ehook
 	16) post_pkg_postinst.ehook

-	- it's possible to use more files in one phase:
+	- it's possible to use more files in one phase see net-im/pidgin:
 		01-pre_pkg_setup.ehook
-		02-pre_pkg_setup.ehook (e.g. symlink to ../templates/ca-pre_pkg_setup.ehook)
+		02-pre_pkg_setup.ehook

 	- it's possible to use filename prefix and sort it for better overview:
 		[...anything...]pre_src_prepare.ehook
 		01_pre_src_prepare.ehook